paulohenriquekavasouza/paulohenriquekavasouza/README.md

 ### What I've been working on 🖥️

-- Leading front-end architecture, modernizing platforms, and implementing micro front-ends.
+- Leading front-end architecture, modernizing platforms.
 - Developing CLINIX, focusing on complex UI/UX and scalable clinic management solutions.
 - Building PowerGit, a VS Code extension to enhance Git blame and visual history workflows.
 - Exploring advanced Angular performance optimization and modern state management.